twlkyao/AndroidCloud/README.md

 9. Encrypt the SMS data.

-10. Integrate the third party cloud APIs.
+10. Integrate the third party cloud APIs(Kuaipan is integrated).

 11. Key management.